 A function that will build the conditionConfig with the Builder API

-addFluent format to create any ValueHostConfig based upon ValidatorsValueHostBaseConfig.
+Protected addFluent format to create any ValueHostConfig based upon ValidatorsValueHostBaseConfig.
 This is the start of a fluent series.
 Extend series with validation rules like "required()".
 Protected because ValueHostManager does not support InputValueHost.
 ValidationManager offers a public interface.

 the ValueHostType to configure